zenparsing/esdown/README.md

 ## Overview ##

 **es6now** is an ES6 to ES5 compiler, written in ES6.
 It will allow you to write programs using next-generation Javascript features without having to wait for Node or browsers to fully implement ES6.

 **es6now** can also be used as a runtime environment for executing ES6 programs on top of Node.

+Source maps are not required when debugging code translated with **es6now**.
+One of the fundamental design goals is that *the output should look like the input*.
+Line numbers, whitespace and comments are all maintained.

 For more information:

 - The [Feature Guide](docs/features.md) describes the ES6 features that you can use with **es6now**.
 - The [Module Guide](docs/modules.md) describes the ES6 module system implemented in **es6now**.

 ## Instructions ##